Romancha/text-bridge/README.md

 - Encode text into base64 format

 ## Contributing
-We welcome contributions from the community to enhance ClipSync further.
+We welcome contributions from the community to enhance TextBridge further.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.